-We pray for all families,

-Communities and Nations that are struggling with the Coronavirus and restrictions.
+We pray for all families, Communities and Nations that are struggling with the Coronavirus and restrictions.
 That the Holy Spirit will bring comfort and that they may feel the blessing of God's love for them.
+Lord, hear us.
+Lord, hear our prayer.

-We pray for all young people, particularly in Aboriginal and Torres Strait Islander Communities.
-That the Holy Spirit, and the Blessed Virgin Mary will walk with them and touch their lives as they make their contribution to God, the Church and society.
+We pray for all young people,

+particularly in Aboriginal and Torres Strait Islander Communities.
+That the Holy Spirit, and the Blessed Virgin Mary will walk with them and touch their lives as they make their contribution to God. the Church and society.
+Lord, hear us.
+Lord, hear our prayer.

 We pray for all Aboriginal and Torres Strait Islander communities and all people in the world.
 That their young and old will be a source of hope and rebirth as they walk in solidarity with each other and the Church.
+Lord, hear us.